PhillipNyarko/barebones-neovim/README.md

 relative line numbers

 WANT IT AS BARE AS POSSIBLE

+that one lazy vim pluging that when you press ls in normal mode and then press a letter you can jump to any instance of that letter

 Mason(to manage my laguage servers)
       - ensure installation of following language servers